MGM Grand Las Vegas Parking Fee 2023, Directions & Valet

 When driving to the MGM Grand, (or Garden Arena), you’ll most likely be going one of three ways: east or west on Tropicana Boulevard off of the Strip, or the road behind the MGM Grand, which is called “Koval Lane.”

 You’ll want to get in your left lane.
 Go past the first stoplight, and just past the MGM Grand.
-Where Hooters is located, take a left into Audrie Street.
+Where the OYO Hotel and Casino is located, take a left into Audrie Street.
 You’ll be under the giant tracks of the Las Vegas Monorail.
 From there, you can either go left to register at the hotel and use their valet parking, or take an immediate right to drive to the self-parking garage.

 Way before you get to the giant green MGM Grand building, you’ll see the tan 7 story MGM Grand parking garage on your right.